Topics

 About draft preview

-Although a "Preview draft" button is available on the editing screen, it is not possible to preview articles in draft form.
+The edit screen has a "Preview draft" button, but it's not possible to preview articles in draft status.

-EmDash has a preview mechanism, but it doesn't seem to be enabled by default, so the following steps were necessary.
+EmDash has a preview mechanism built in, but it appears to be disabled by default, requiring the following steps.

 import { getEmDashEntry, verifyPreviewToken } from "emdash";